 002.02 Exemptions, General.
 The following buildings, or portions of buildings, are not subject to this rule.

-002.02a Buildings for which construction funds were appropriated prior to January 1, 2000;

-002.02b Buildings which are neither heated nor cooled, or which have a peak design rate of energy usage for all purposes of less than 1 W/ft2 (or 3.4 Btu/hr/ft2);
+002.02a Buildings which are neither heated nor cooled, or which have a peak design rate of energy usage for all purposes of less than 1 watt, or three and four-tenths British Thermal Units per hours, per square foot of floor area.

-002.02c Portions of existing state buildings which would not otherwise be affected by an addition or the installation of new lighting, heating, cooling, ventilating or water heating equipment or controls, or replacement of building envelope components;
+002.02b Portions of existing state buildings which would not otherwise be affected by an addition or the installation of new lighting, heating, cooling, ventilating or water heating equipment or controls, or replacement of building envelope components; and

-002.02d Historic buildings; and

-002.02e Portions of factory or industrial buildings not designed primarily for human occupancy.

-002.03 Exemptions, Building Envelope.
-Buildings that are not designed to be heated above 50°F or cooled below 85°F are not subject to the IECC building envelope requirements.
+002.02c Any building or structure (a) that is listed on the state or National Register of Historic Places, (b) that is designated as a historic property under local or state designation law or survey, (c) that is certified as a contributing resource with a National Register-listed or locally designated historic district, or (d) with an opinion or certification that the property is eligible to be listed on the state or National Register of Historic Places either individually or as a contributing building to a historic district by the State Historic Preservation Officer or the Keeper of

+24 the National Register of Historic Places.

 003 Standard Design Conditions.
-The following values may be entered in IECC Table 302.1 and used to determine compliance of subject buildings to be constructed anywhere in Nebraska:
+The following values shall be used to determine compliance of subject buildings to be constructed anywhere in Nebraska:

 Winter, Design Dry-bulb Temperature = -4°F